-We loved the Vectors, and we managed to check out one of their new offerings, the 24/7 Xpedition Pants.
+We loved the Vectors, and we managed to check out one of their new offerings, the TRUSPEC 24/7 Xpedition Pants.

 These bad boys are comfortable, rugged, lightweight, moisture wicking, and good to go.
-I was a fan of the Vectors, but I may like these even more. they don’t have as many pockets, but they still have a ton of features.
+I was a fan of the Vectors, but I may like these even more.
+They don’t have as many pockets, but they still have a ton of features.
 Let’s get into it.

 The front pocket is angled and reinforced exactly where you would keep your folding knife – very well thought out, and points to TRUSPEC.
 The cargo pockets have secure flaps embossed with their logo, and the left pocket has a zipper closure to keep mission essential items from falling out.
 The right rear pocket has the same function as well to keep that wallet safe.

 I didn’t even need to zip open the flaps until towards the end of my hike, and that was just to check them out.
-Moreover, the pants have DWR water repellent on the poly-cotton rip stop fabric.
+Moreover, the pants have durable water repellent (DWR) on the poly-cotton rip stop fabric.
 These pants were actually designed alongside survivalist and winner of the first season of the hit series ALONE, Alan Kay.
 They are assuredly suited for camping, climbing and hiking as TRUSPEC touts on their website.

 At the ankles there is an additional layer of nylon webbing for durability, as well as a strap adjustment with snaps and boot hooks to accommodate all types of footwear.